LoreGoetschalckx/academic-kickstart/content/home/about.md

 # About me

-I am a PhD student funded by the Research Foundation Flanders (FWO) and hosted at the [GestaltReVision Lab](http://gestaltrevision.be/en/) at KU Leuven, Belgium.
-Under supervision of [prof. Johan Wagemans](http://gestaltrevision.be/en/about-us/principal-investigator), I study image memorability.
+How does the mind process information?
+What is intelligence?
+How do we form memories?
+These are questions that I have always found intriguing and that motivated me to study psychology and cognitive science.
+Through my PhD work, I also a grew a profound curiosity for machine learning and artificial intelligence.
+I'm convinced that the cross-fertilization between the fields of cognitive science and computer science lead to deeper insights in both fields.

-In my PhD project, I aim to contribute to the understanding of what makes an image memorable by focusing on the more intermediate levels of the visual hierarchy, as opposed to, for example, more high-level semantic content (i.e., the "how" of depicting, rather than the "what").
-The working hypothesis is that the variability in image memorability partly resides in how easy it is to organize an image visually.
-We outlined two approaches to evaluate this hypothesis.
-One is to investigate the relationship between memorability and other tasks that are dependent on easy perceptual organization.
-Another approach is to actually identify specific, computable mid-level features underlying memorability.
-These would be features facilitating a quick extraction of a structural description of the image while keeping it distinctive.
+My PhD work was funded by the Research Foundation Flanders (FWO) and largely carried out at the [GestaltReVision Lab](http://gestaltrevision.be/en/) at KU Leuven, Belgium, advised by [prof. Johan Wagemans](http://gestaltrevision.be/en/about-us/principal-investigator).
+In addition, I spent 8 months at CSAIL, MIT conducting research as a visiting student, advised by [prof. Phillip Isola](http://web.mit.edu/phillipi/) and [prof. Aude Oliva](http://olivalab.mit.edu/).
+In my PhD project, I aimed to contribute to the understanding of what makes an image memorable by focusing on the more intermediate levels of the visual hierarchy, as opposed to, for example, more high-level semantic content (i.e., the "how" of depicting, rather than the "what").